StackVista/stackstate-docs/stackpacks/integrations/aws/opentelemetry.md

-# OpenTelemetry - AWS - NodeJS
+# OpenTelemetry

 ## Overview

-StackState provides an out-of-the-box OpenTelemetry solution using a modified OpenTelemetry Lambda Layer that gives a plug-and-play user experience.
-The Lambda Layer used is based on the officially released [AWS Distro for OpenTelemetry Lambda \(aws-otel.github.io\)](https://aws-otel.github.io/docs/getting-started/lambda)).
+StackState provides an out-of-the-box OpenTelemetry solution for serverless AWS Lambda applications built with NodeJS.
+A modified OpenTelemetry Lambda Layer based on the officially released [AWS Distro for OpenTelemetry Lambda \(aws-otel.github.io\)](https://aws-otel.github.io/docs/getting-started/lambda) gives a plug-and-play user experience.

 OpenTelemetry has the following benefits:

 - Lambda functions can include the OpenTelemetry Lambda Layer solution to collect trace data without the need to change any code.
-- The specific AWS Service that a Lambda communicates with is shown.
+- The specific AWS Service that a Lambda communicates with is shown in StackState.

-Using the StackState OpenTelemetry Lambda Layer will transform Topology in StackState as follows:
+The StackState OpenTelemetry Lambda Layer can be used with AWS Lambda scripts running NodeJS 14.x (or later) and will transform the Topology in StackState as follows:

 | Without OpenTelemetry | With OpenTelemetry |
 |:---|:---|